MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 *   Reduce code fragility.
 *   Reduce code breakage from changes to the User-Agent string.

-For cases where [feature detection][MdnLearnToolsTestingCrossBrowserTestingFeatureDetection] isn't applicable and you must use user agent detection, use the following format to detect Microsoft Edge user agent on desktop and Android.
+When [feature detection][MdnLearnToolsTestingCrossBrowserTestingFeatureDetection] isn't applicable and you must use user agent detection, use the following format to detect Microsoft Edge user agent on Windows and Android.

 ## User-Agent Client Hints